China Crisis: 2017–present: Later years

 In March 2017, China Crisis performed as part of an "80s Invasion Tour" that included Toyah, Paul Young and Martika.

 In July 2017, the band returned to the Philippines for a show at the Kia Theatre, alongside Peter Coyle of fellow Liverpool band the Lotus Eaters.

 Former China Crisis producer and member Walter Becker died on 3 September 2017, at the age of 67.

-While China Crisis continue to tour the UK and play live dates, founder member Eddie Lundon teaches songwriting at the Liverpool Institute for Performing Arts.
+While China Crisis continue to tour the UK and play live dates, founder member Eddie Lundon taught songwriting at the Liverpool Institute for Performing Arts.
 Lead vocalist Gary Daly released his solo debut studio album Gone from Here in May 2019.
 Former China Crisis bassist Gary "Gazza" Johnson and keyboardist Brian McNeill both play on the album.
 In February 2020, Daly released the solo studio album Luna Landings, a collection of instrumental recordings written between 1981 and 1987.

 In 2020, China Crisis were the opening act for Kim Wilde on her Greatest Hits Tour, and they embarked on their own 40th anniversary headlining tour in 2022.

+Former band member Gary Johnson died on 12 August 2026, at the age of 68.